DanielBMarkham/Info-Ops/manuscript/chapter15.md

 Back at home, we take a look at our handwritten notes from our chat.
 We've added some stuff and answered some questions.
 We make a new file named "2018-05-02 dbm Second Day.amin"

 We don't need to do anything with our stuff from yesterday, so we just start a fresh file as if we were starting all over again, but only put in the new stuff.
 EasyAM will join it all up behind the scenes.
-One thing we want to all is an "ALL" Behavior.
+One thing we want to add is an "ALL" Behavior.
 It's placeholder.
 We don't have any detail for it, but whenever we have notes or questions about the entire project, we can stick it under "ALL" Our file looks like this:

 ![All this data entry is killin' me!](images/chapter15-easyam-5.png)